tanvirtanjum/MADE-SS-24/project/Data_Analysis/Analysis_Report/analysis-report.md

     <figcaption>Figure 7: Incidents Line Chart</figcaption>
     </td>
     <td>
     <small>1.
-X-axis (Horizontal Axis: Year):The x-axis represents the years from 2010 to 2019.
+X-axis (Year):The x-axis represents the years from 2010 to 2019.
-    2. Y-axis (Left Vertical Axis: Incident): Represents the number of incidents, ranging from 0 to 30.
-3. Y-axis (Right Vertical Axis: Surface Temperature (°C)): Represents the surface temperature anomalies in degrees Celsius, ranging from 0 to 2.</small>
+    2. Y-axis (Left: Incident): Represents the number of incidents, ranging from 0 to 30.
+3. Y-axis (Right: Surface Temperature (°C)): Represents the surface temperature anomalies in degrees Celsius, ranging from 0 to 2.</small>
     </td>
     </tr>
     </table>